kNDC/kNDC/README.md

 ## Welcome!

-I'm excited and enthusiastic about coding and algorithms.
+I am an enthusiastic developer keenly interested in coding and algorithms.

-My main focus is development in C++, with extensive forays in C# and MS VBA.
+My main focus is development in C++, with extensive forays in C# and MS VBA in the past.

 Reach me here: n.d.chernyshev+github@mail.ru